kordis-leitstelle/kordis/tools/db/README.md

 ### Test Data

-The data for the test database is within the `data` folder.
+The data for the test database is within the [`data`](./data/) folder.
 If you want to create a new collection, use the `template.ts` as a starter for your file.
 The naming of the file should be `<collection name>.data.ts`.
 Please adjust the test data in your branch if you introduce migrations!

 ### Start

 Every script checks whether you have a MongoDB container up and running.
-If not it will pull and start the mongo image at port `27017`.
+If not it will pull and start the Mongo image at port `27017`.

 **Starting a local dev database for development or for testing/e2es:**
 `./kordis-db.sh init <database name>`
-This will bootstrap the a database with the given name and the test data.
+This will bootstrap the database with the given name and the test data.
 Make sure that the database does not exist, otherwise it will just push the data into the existing database!
 A MongoDB connection uri will be emitted by the script.
 You can use it for local development.